rachelwarnock/BDMM-Prime-for-macroevolution/README.md

 ### TreeAnnotator

 TreeAnnotator is used to summarise the posterior sample of trees to produce a maximum clade credibility tree and summarize the posterior estimates of other parameters that can be easily visualized on the tree (e.g., node height).
 This program is also useful for comparing a specific tree topology and branching times to the set of trees sampled in the MCMC analysis.

+### IcyTree

+IcyTree ([https://icytree.org](https://icytree.org)) is a browser-based phylogenetic tree viewer.
+It is intended for rapid visualisation of phylogenetic tree files.
+It can also render phylogenetic networks provided in extended Newick format.
+IcyTree is compatible with current versions of Mozilla Firefox and Google Chrome.

 ----